jones58/personal-knowledge-wiki/Javascript/Javascript frameworks/React/React notes.md

 props - short for properties

-Use props to pass data from parent element.
+Use props to pass data into components

 can be string, number, object, or another react component.

 Similar to using a global variable in javascript.

 put in curly brackets so don't need . notation.

-Props are useful because of virtual dom and react fibre engine, which allow it to re-render props when they change.

 props go from parent to child.